mattermost/mattermost-handbook/operations/research-and-development/organization/data_engineering.md

 # Data Engineering

-The Data Engineering team is responsible for accelerating usage and revenue by optimizing in-product journeys.
+The Data Engineering team is responsible for data warehouse and management.

 ## Leads